Managing email subscriptions

 Bounces and invalid emails

-If an email address hard bounces (due to the fact that the email is invalid or doesn’t exist) then we will mark the user’s email address as invalid and will not attempt to send further emails to that email address.
-If that user changes their email address, we will resume sending emails to them, as their new email may be valid.
-Soft Bounces (inbox full, etc) are automatically retried for 72 hours.
+Hard bounces can happen if the email is invalid or doesn’t exist.
+In this case, Braze will mark the user’s email address as invalid and will not attempt to send any further emails to that email address.
+If that user changes their email address, then we will resume sending emails to them since their new email may be valid.
+Soft bounces are automatically retried for 72 hours.

 If you send an API campaign through an API call (excluding API-triggered campaigns), and multiple users are specified in the segment audience with the same email address, we will send it to that address as many times are listed in the call.
 This is because we assume that API calls are purposefully constructed.